containerbuildsystem/cachito/README.md

 #### Go package level dependencies and the go-package Cachito package type

-On top of finding the Go module and its dependencies, and providing their sources and the proper environment variables for a successful build from such sources, Cachito will also discover Go packages in the source repository and their (package level) dependencies.
+When reporting Go sources, Cachito differentiates between modules and packages.
+To simplify a bit, any directory that contains a `go.mod` file is a *module* and any directory that contains `.go` files is a *package*.
+A directory that contains both `go.mod` and `.go` files is both a module and a package.
+In Cachito, all packages *should* have parent modules (or be modules themselves).

-These package level dependencies will be included in the Cachito API request response at the `/api/v1/requests/<id>` endpoint as packages with the `go-package` type.
+In the JSON response at the `/api/v1/requests/<id>` endpoint, Go modules use the `gomod` type, Go packages use `go-package`.
+Packages can be matched to their parent modules based on name; package names always start with the module name.
+In the `dependencies` section of a Go package, Cachito will list only the packages that were imported by that package (a.k.a. package level deps).
+In the `dependencies` section of a Go module, Cachito will list all the modules specified as dependencies in `go.mod`.

-Finally, the package level dependencies will be used to compose the Content Manifests shipped at the `/api/v1/requests/<id>/content-manifest` API endpoint.
+In the Content Manifests shipped at the `/api/v1/requests/<id>/content-manifest` API endpoint, all top-level purls and the purls of all `dependencies` refer to Go packages.
+The purls for the parent Go modules of those dependencies are present in `sources`.

 ### npm